1. When these terms and conditions apply and who is responsible under them

 b.
 Your health is at risk: there is a real and genuine threat to your health or wellbeing (or someone else who lives at the property) because of health, age or disability; or

 c.
-Your financial circumstances change: you experience temporary or permanent financial hardship that makes it genuinely hard for you or someone else who lives at the property to pay for the electricity we supply to your properties.
+Your financial circumstances change: you experience temporary or permanent financial hardship that makes it genuinely hard for you or someone else who lives at the property to pay for the electricity we supply to your property.

 4. Working out how much electricity we supply to you